htcondor/htcondor/docs/users-manual/quick-start-guide.rst

     queue

-The input files ``infile-A.txt`` and ``infile-B.txt`` will need to be available on the Execution Pointer within the pool where the job runs.
+The input files ``infile-A.txt`` and ``infile-B.txt`` will need to be available on the Execution Point within the pool where the job runs.
 HTCondor cannot interpret command line arguments, so it cannot know that these command line arguments for this job specify input and output files.
 The submit command ``transfer_input_files`` instructs HTCondor to